nicklockwood/SwiftFormat/README.md

 For a multiline comment, mark linebreaks with `\n`: `--header "First line\nSecond line"

-You can optionally include the comment syntax in the template if you wish: `--header "/*--- Header comment ---*/"`
+You can optionally include Swift comment markup in the template if you wish: `--header "/*--- Header comment ---*/"`

 If you do not include comment markup, each line in the template will be prepended with `//` and a single space.